Pretoria Country Club

 3/ Hennie Otto had a record 72-hole score of 260 when he won the 2010 Vodacom Championship.
 He had 31 birdies and two eagles, set a course record of 61, and won by 9 shots.
 Incredibly he had 9 twos at the short holes.

-4/ Pretoria CC is a true country club with a broad membership of 1800, having two bowling greens, six tennis and six squash courts, bridge, and a wine fraternity club.
-There’s also a birding club, and over 90 different species have been recorded on the property.
+4/ Pretoria CC is a true country club with a broad membership of 1800, having two bowling greens, six tennis and six squash courts, a snooker room, and wine fraternity club.
+There’s a birding club, and over 90 different species have been recorded on the property.

 5/ Golfers enjoy The Pavilion overlooking the course, and behind that is the old clubhouse, with all the function rooms.
 It has been home since 1998 to the Pretoria Club, founded in 1885, and their magnificently decorated club rooms contain an impressive library.